 5 Common Spinal Injuries after a Car Accident

 common spinal cord injuries after a car accidentWhile victims may sustain injuries to other body parts during an auto accident, spinal injuries are usually the most severe.
+Motor vehicle accidents are a significant source of these injuries, particularly whiplash—a common spine injury resulting from rapid neck movement during collisions.
 Furthermore, they are among the most frequently reported injuries in car accidents.
 Unfortunately, spinal injuries are impossible to ignore.
 They can cause debilitating pain, even immobility, and difficulty breathing.
 Several types of spinal injuries can result from car accidents, and the severity of each injury is unique.

 Get your case reviewed today by a Southeastern Pennsylvania spinal injury lawyer during a free consultation.
 Until then, learn more about the types of spinal injuries that may occur in car accidents.